sanjay-thiyagarajan/forage/README.md

 ## Authors

 Forage was created by Sanjay Thiyagarajan, Naresh Kumar and Yaron Koren, based on a design by Yaron.

+## License

+Forage is open-source software that uses the [MIT license](https://opensource.org/license/mit).

 ## Usage